onurpolattimur/G-Language-Lexer-Parser/README.md

 All the functions implemented are recursive and obey the principles of Functional Programming.

-For a given description/grammer of the G++ language the parser implemented parses a given tokenized G++ program.
+For a given description/grammer of the G++ language the parser implemented parses a given tokenized G++ program.<br>
 To test the program you should invoke function parser("tokenized list") which takes tokenized G++ program.
 The output of the function is a parse tree of a given program.
 The output is also written to a file.
 The code includes detailed explanation.